Taitdanielle/Gynnie/README.md

 * Generate interest for various branded gin/cocktails.
 * Attract different brandeds to feature on the website.
 * Recieve messages from the users to interact with.
+## User Stories:
+**Mike** says: "Im looking for a page that not only works on my computer but also on my phone so that i can access it when im out and about exploring cities."